SMARTHON/smarthon-docs-zh_TW/docs/_build/html/_sources/smartcity/case04.md.txt

 It is a system to detect noise near the road as noise pollution caused by cars on the road seriously affect the living standard of people.
 By installing a monitor to detect the noise volume near the roadside can help engineer to gather noise information and find solution to solve the problem in the future.<BR><P>

 <span id="subtitle">Noise detection operation</span><P>
-The sound sensor can detect the volume in dB near the roadside and show the volume on the OLED.
+The noise sensor can detect the volume in dB near the roadside and show the volume on the OLED.
 A bar graph of sound intensity will be shown on the micro:bit.<BR><P>